aYu4ko/ToFAS/README.md

 Automation script for various tasks in ToF.
-Not maintained anymore.
+NOTE: This project is not maintained anymore.